NameThatFollows/personal-website/src/pages/resume/2experience.md

 ## MongoDB
 > Apr 2022 - Present // New York, NY
 >
-> Software Engineer III
+> Software Engineer - Cloud Automation

 ## Bloomberg L.P.
 > Jan 2020 - Apr 2022 // New York, NY
 >
-> Software Engineer
+> Software Engineer - ENG Ticketing Platform

 - Enhance a flexible, internal ticketing system within the Bloomberg Terminal, used extensively by 100+ groups, including customer service, IT, facilities, supply chain, and HR, handling millions of daily operations.
 - Develop and maintain a dynamic ticket distribution system alongside ticket & agent monitoring tools to help agents and managers quickly handle thousands of new tickets as quickly as efficiently as possible